apascualucsd/Demodulation-in-MATLAB/README.md

 # Demodulation-in-MATLAB
 Demodulate an unknown modulation scheme

-Demodulate a simple real-life signal using the concepts taught in the course.
-We have provided an I/Q sample file
+Demodulate a simple real-life signal demodulated with an unknown modulation scheme and detect the data using a known preamble file

 My role:
 - Signal Identification